-Purchasing your first home is an exciting decision, but there are also a lot of moving parts.
+Purchasing your first home is an exciting event, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the appliances seem like they’re holding up?
-A good thing for first time home buyers to check out is the condition of the house’s HVAC system.
-A furnace that’s in particularly rough shape could be the difference between making an offer on a house and searching elsewhere.
+Do the appliances seem like they’re in good shape?
+A good thing for first-time home buyers to take a look at is the condition of the house’s HVAC system.
+A furnace that’s in particularly bad shape may be the difference between making an offer on a house and looking elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s take a look at some of the most important things you’ll want to know about the HVAC system.

 Unless you’re already familiar with HVAC products, you might not know what to look for.
 Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to find out when the make and model was first manufactured.
 Older models may be less energy efficient and will often lack handy features available in newer equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
 You should also attempt to find out when the system was installed.